Walker’s chicken firm tied to benefits from unpaid labor - NewsBreak

 “If someone comes out of prison, they should have incentives set up that the person has learned a trade, and you give an incentive for a company to hire him so he can make a living for himself,” Walker said Aug.
 17 in Kennesaw, Georgia.

-The argument blends several threads of Walker’s bid to unseat Sen. Raphael Warnock , a Democrat, in a marquee midterm election matchup that could determine control of the Senate.
-A former college and professional football star, Walker styles himself as a businessman, unapologetic Christian and someone who has overcome mental health challenges with others’ help.
+Walker doesn’t acknowledge those details when he contrasts his work with Sen. Raphael Warnock, the Democrat whom Walker is trying to unseat in a midterm election matchup that could determine control of the Senate.
+A former college and professional football star, Walker instead styles himself as a skilled businessman, unapologetic Christian and someone who has overcome mental health challenges with others’ help.

 “We have to become a society that want to help, not hurt anyone,” he said in Kennesaw.